salt-formulas/salt-formula-linux/README.rst

 ~~~~~~~~~~~~

 Huge Pages give a performance boost to applications that intensively deal
-with memory allocation/deallocation by decreasing memory fragmentation.
+with memory allocation/deallocation by decreasing memory fragmentation:

 .. code-block:: yaml